Surya-Kumar-03/Space-Ship-Model/README.md

 # Space-Ship-Model
-A web-app that integrates with an ML model to determine the possibility of the survival of an astronaut.
+A cross-domain (Web-ML) application that makes appropriate predictions for an astronaut's survival by passing necessary parameters.